 Carry your own headphones

-Picture this: you get on board, sit down, start the on-board entertainment and wear the headphones that the airline has provided.
-But they are so bad you can hardly hear a thing and they make it frustrating to watch anything.
-One of the best tips for long haul flights I can give you is to carry your own headphones.
-Noise canceling headphones such as these by Bose are the best.
-Granted though, they are a bit expensive.
-Your iPhone headphones will honestly work wonders too – just make sure they fit the plug next to the screen.
+Airline headphones are so bad you can hardly hear a thing and they make it frustrating to watch anything.
+Bring your own headphones.
+You can opt for noise canceling headphones such as these by Bose.
+Alternatively, your iPhone headphones will honestly work wonders too – just make sure they fit the plug next to the screen.

 And a power bank